Leo0019-dev/LC_loading_V1/README.md

-If you need any help with this or you need help putting it into your server please ipen a ticket in my discord
+If you need any help with this or you need help putting it into your server please open a ticket in my discord

 Discord: https://discord.gg/EsMPJk3fcz